harshal-verma/top-language-repos/README.md

-A project using GitHub API to display 30 most popular repositories of a selected topic .
+A project using GitHub API to display 30 most popular repositories of a selected language .
 You can change the display layout from cardview and listview .
 It uses ReactJS , GitHub API and axios .
 It is deployed using Netlify .